kennytilton/mxtodomvc/README.md

                 (h1 "todos")
                 (mxtodo-credits)))))
 ````
 The "tags" such as `header` and `h` are CLJS macros.
+(It's *all* CLJS.)

-It's all CLJS.
-Each tag macro takes an optional map of DOM attributes as the first arg, an optional map of custom application properties, and then any number of child elements.
+Each tag macro takes an optional map of DOM attributes as the first arg, an optional map of custom application properties as the second, and then any number of child elements.

 The sharp-eyed reader has spotted an unlikely HTML tag, `mxtodo-credits`.
 Here is the code for that:
 ````clojure